Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: EXPERIMENT

 \section{EXPERIMENT}

-To measure the dynamics of a sphere rolling up a granular slope, we built an experimental apparatus as schematically shown in Fig.~\ref{fig:exp_sys}.
-A sphere was released at a certain height ($160$, $180$, $200$, or $215$~mm from the base level) on the rail made of aluminum (rail width:~$10$~mm).
-Spheres used in this experiment are made of polyethylene, glass, and stainless steel.
+To measure the dynamics of a sphere rolling up a granular slope, we build an experimental apparatus as schematically shown in Fig.~\ref{fig:exp_sys}.
+A sphere is released at a certain height ($160$, $180$, $200$, or $215$~mm from the base level) on the rail made of aluminum (rail width:~$10$~mm).
+The spheres used in this experiment are made of polyethylene, polyacetal, glass, alumina ceramic, and stainless steel.
 All these spheres have an identical radius, $R=6.35$~mm.
-The densities are $\rho_{s}= 930$, $2600$, and $7900$~kg/m$^{3}$, respectively.
+Their densities are $\rho_{s}= 930$, $1400$, $2600$, $3900$, and $7900$~kg/m$^{3}$, respectively.
 After rolling down/up the rail, the sphere enters into a glass-beads layer at $X=0$ at time $t=0$.
 The $X$ axis is taken along the surface of the granular layer.
-The inclination angle $\alpha$ was kept constant in the region of $X \geq -80$~mm.
-The sphere enters the granular layer with initial translational velocity $v_0$($=dX/dt$ at $t=0$) and initial angular velocity $\omega_0$.
-Typical diameter of the glass beads used in this experiment is $0.8$~mm (\SI{770}{\micro m} - \SI{910}{\micro m}, AS-One, BZ-08) and thickness of the granular layer is $30$~mm.
-Granular bulk density in this experiment was estimated as $\rho_{g}=1570$~kg/m$^{3}$ which corresponds to the packing fraction of $\varphi = 0.64$.
-The inclination angle of the granular slope $\alpha$ was varied as $\alpha\simeq 0^{\circ}$, $5^{\circ}$, $10^{\circ}$, $15^{\circ}$, and $20^{\circ}$.
+The inclination angle $\alpha$ is constant in the region of $X \geq -80$~mm.
+The sphere enters the granular layer with an initial translational velocity $v_0$($=dX/dt$ at $t=0$) and initial angular velocity $\omega_0$.
+Typical diameter of the glass beads used in this experiment is $0.8$~mm (\SI{770}{\micro m} - \SI{910}{\micro m}, AS-One, BZ-08) and the thickness of the granular layer is $50$~mm.
+Granular bulk density in this experiment is estimated as $\rho_{g}=~1560\pm~20$~kg/m$^{3}$ which corresponds to the packing fraction of $\varphi = 0.64 ~\pm~0.01.$ The inclination angle of the granular slope $\alpha$ is varied as $\alpha\simeq 0^{\circ}$, $5^{\circ}$, $10^{\circ}$, $15^{\circ}$, and $20^{\circ}$.
+By varying $\alpha$, the effect of gravity on the motion of the sphere changes.
+The effect of $\alpha$ on translational and rotational slip motions has not been revealed in previous studies.
+To predict the rolling deceleration under various $\alpha$ conditions, systematic experiments are necessary.
+Through the systematic experiments conducted in this study, the degree of stuck motion can be characterized.